Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Daren Brown

-- Pitching Coach: Lance Painter
+- Pitching coach: Lance Painter

-- Hitting Coach: Roy Howell
+- Hitting coach: Roy Howell

-- Athletic Trainer: Tom Newberg
+- Athletic trainer: Tom Newberg

-- Assistant Athletic Trainer: Josh DiLoreto
+- Assistant athletic trainer: Josh DiLoreto

-- Performance Specialist: Derek Mendoza
+- Performance specialist: Derek Mendoza

 Most Read Sports Stories